Generative-AI-and-Large-Language-Models/llama2-streamlit-Aunt-Flo-Assistant/README.md

   ## Introduction
-     A lightweight, CPU-friendly chatbot for women's health education
+     A lightweight, CPU-friendly chatbot for women's health education.
 This repository hosts the Aunt Flo Assistant, a conversational AI chatbot powered by the LLaMA-2-7B-Chat model (quantized using GGML), optimized to run efficiently on CPU-only, low-resource machines.
 The assistant is delivered via a Streamlit web application, offering an intuitive and user-friendly interface that makes interaction smooth and accessible without the need for GPU or cloud deployment.
 The core inspiration behind this assistant stems from the need for an affordable, private, and responsive chatbot that can sustain contextual conversation, something often lacking in basic rule-based or stateless bots.
 By using the quantized version of LLaMA-2-7B-Chat, we bring powerful language generation capabilities to users without requiring specialized hardware.